Labor market research

 Best data sources for labor market research

-Data from the largest professional network consists of over 589M employee and 118M job records and provides you with data points such as employee name, experience, skills, job title, description, seniority, location, and more.
+Data from the largest professional network consists of over 646M employee and 156M job records and provides you with data points such as employee name, experience, job title, description, seniority, location, and more.

 Indeed Jobs data consists of over 151M records and provides you with data points such as title, company, location, description, company reviews, and more.